learn-computer-graphics/machine-learning/README.md

 Get started with different machine learning topics heavily used in computer science.
 Understand how they work and develop an intuition to know when to use them.

-Our content is [viewable online](https://learn-computer-graphics.github.io/machine-learning/) with the help of Jupyter Book.
-If you want to know more about our organisation, you can check [our blog](https://learn-computer-graphics.github.io/blog/).
+Our content is [viewable online](https://machine-learning.learn-computer-graphics.com/) with the help of Jupyter Book.

 ## 📖 Sources